Kalvar/ios-KRImageViewer/README.md

 - (void)viewDidLoad
 {
     [super viewDidLoad];
-    krImageViewer = [[KRImageViewer alloc] initWithDragMode:krImageViewerModeOfBoth];
+    _krImageViewer = [[KRImageViewer alloc] initWithDragMode:krImageViewerModeOfBoth];
-    self.krImageViewer.delegate                    = self;
+    _krImageViewer.delegate                    = self;
-    self.krImageViewer.maxConcurrentOperationCount = 1;
+    _krImageViewer.maxConcurrentOperationCount = 1;
-    self.krImageViewer.dragDisapperMode            = krImageViewerDisapperAfterMiddle;
+    _krImageViewer.dragDisapperMode            = krImageViewerDisapperAfterMiddle;
-    self.krImageViewer.allowOperationCaching       = NO;
+    _krImageViewer.allowOperationCaching       = NO;
-    self.krImageViewer.timeout                     = 30.0f;
+    _krImageViewer.timeout                     = 30.0f;
-    self.krImageViewer.doneButtonTitle             = @"DONE";
+    _krImageViewer.doneWording                 = @"DONE";
+    _krImageViewer.cancelWording               = @"CANCEL";
     //Auto supports the rotations.
-    self.krImageViewer.supportsRotations           = YES;
+    _krImageViewer.supportsRotations           = YES;
-    //It'll release caches when caches of image over than 200 photos, but it'll be holding current image to display on the viewer. self.krImageViewer.overCacheCountRelease       = 200;
+    //It'll release caches when caches of image over than X photos, but it'll be holding current image to display on the viewer.
+    _krImageViewer.overCacheCountRelease       = 200;
-    //Sorting Rule, Default ASC is YES, DESC is NO. self.krImageViewer.sortAsc                     = YES;
+    //Sorting Rule, Default ASC is YES, DESC is NO.
+    _krImageViewer.sortAsc                     = YES;

+    //Since we need to download from URLs, hence maybe you will see "nothing" in some methods.
     [self preloads];

-    [self.krImageViewer setBrowsingHandler:^(NSInteger browsingPage)
+    [_krImageViewer setBrowsingHandler:^(NSInteger browsingPage)
     {
         //Current Browsing Page.
         //...Do Something.
     }];

-    [self.krImageViewer setScrollingHandler:^(NSInteger scrollingPage)
+    [_krImageViewer setScrollingHandler:^(NSInteger scrollingPage)
     {
         //Current Scrolling Page.
         //...Do Something.
     }];

 }

 -(void)viewDidAppear:(BOOL)animated
 {
     [super viewDidAppear:animated];
-    [self.krImageViewer useKeyWindow];
-    //[self.krImageViewer resetView:self.view.window];
+    //Recommends to use the keyWindow to show. ( It always be front. ) [_krImageViewer useKeyWindow];

+    //To set the superview at show ( You can setup this method with your custom view to be parent view to show ).
+    //[_krImageViewer resetView:self.view];
 }

-/*
- * @ 允許旋轉
- */
+- (void)didReceiveMemoryWarning
+{
+    [super didReceiveMemoryWarning];

+}

 -(BOOL)shouldAutorotate
 {
     return YES;
 }

-/*
- * @ 允許的旋轉方向
- */
 -(NSUInteger)supportedInterfaceOrientations
 {
     return UIInterfaceOrientationMaskAll;
-}

-/*
- * @ 將要旋轉成什麼方向
- */
--(void)willRotateToInterfaceOrientation:(UIInterfaceOrientation)toInterfaceOrientation duration:(NSTimeInterval)duration
-{
-    /*
-     * @ If you didn't set the " self.krImageViewer.supportsRotation = YES " to auto supporting the rotations,
-     *   then you can using this method to do the rotation by yourself.
-     */
-    //Here to reload the KRImageViewer rotation.
-    //[self.krImageViewer reloadImagesWhenRotate:toInterfaceOrientation];
 }

 #pragma Method Samples